Christ the Redeemer Train Tickets

 • Grab a snack or drink at the station café before boarding since there’s no food service on the train itself.

-• Travel light on the train because space is limited and bulky luggage will make boarding and seating uncomfortable.
+• Travel light on the train because space is limited, and bulky luggage will make boarding and seating uncomfortable.

 • If you want to save energy for photos at the summit, take escalators or elevators instead of climbing the stairs.

-• The signal may drop on the ride through Tijuca forest, so download tickets and maps in advance.
+• The signal may drop on the ride through the Tijuca forest, so download tickets and maps in advance.

 Frequently asked questions about the Christ the Redeemer train